reiyo/EDA/STA/README.md

 Static timing analysis (STA) is a timing estimation method for digital circuits.

-The source codes were developed for a contest and acted as reference codes for recent contests (e.g., TAU 2017).
+The codes were developed for the PATMOS timing analysis contest.
+The codes are reference for subsequent contests (e.g., TAU 2017).